Superflows-AI/superflows/README.md

 <img src="public/sf-crm-ai-corner.png" width="500px" alt="Superflows playground" />

-The 'Actions' page lets you control which API endpoints your assistant can call to answer user queries in a simple dashboard.
+The <b>'Actions'</b> page lets you control which API endpoints your assistant can call to answer user queries in a simple dashboard.

 These endpoints can easily be uploaded via an Open API Specification, or entered manually.